wfowl/surchy/README.md

 ## TODO

-- change it so that newline characters by themselves do not trigger searches.
+- [x] change it so that newline characters by themselves do not trigger searches.
-- fix windows app icons
+- [x] fix windows app icons
-- enable "most recent" functionality
+- [ ] can't right click in input fields
-- Write to accommodate other encodings besides utf8
+- [ ] Write to accommodate other encodings besides utf8
+- [ ] fix the bug on windows where the process sticks around even after the app closes

 ## Notes